World Leaders Brave Coronavirus for Peace Talks in Asia | 06.02.20 | finanzen.ch

 World Leaders Brave Coronavirus for Peace Talks in Asia

 SEOUL, South Korea, Feb.
-5, 2020 /CNW/ -- Despite the global panic around the coronavirus outbreak, 7,000 heads of state, entrepreneurs, academics, media and religious leaders journeyed to the KINTEX Exhibition Center in Korea from February 3-5 for peace talks to contribute their expertise to bringing solutions to conflict on every level of society.
+6, 2020 /PRNewswire/ -- Despite the global panic around the coronavirus outbreak, 7,000 heads of state, entrepreneurs, academics, media and religious leaders journeyed to the KINTEX Exhibition Center in Korea from February 3-5 for peace talks to contribute their expertise to bringing solutions to conflict on every level of society.

 The Universal Peace Federation (UPF) has been the architect behind these talks with industry heavy hitters for the past 14 years.
 UPF is an NGO in General Consultative Status with the Economic and Social Council of the United Nations.
 Founded in 2005 by Rev. Sun Myung Moon and Dr. Hak Ja Han Moon, it is a global network of individuals and organizations dedicated to building a world of peace centered on universal spiritual and moral values.